mui/toolpad/docs/data/toolpad/core/introduction/support.md

 Looking forward to seeing you there!

 :::warning
-Please note that there is a single Discord server for all MUI's company products, so you should post in the Toolpad channel.
+Please note that there is a single Discord server for all MUI's company products, so you should post in the "toolpad‑core" channel.
 :::